 Japanese Knotweed

-Invasive Plants, Vancouver Island, BCJapanese knotweed has established itself on the coast of BC and now grows on all parts of the coast.
-It is a perennial originally from Asia, it was introduced to North America in the late 1800s as an ornamental.
+Japanese knotweed has established itself on the coast of BC and now grows on all parts of the coast.
+This plant is a perennial originally from Asia, and was introduced to North America in the late 1800s as an ornamental.
 It has horrendous invasive potential due to its rapid growth and reproductive capabilities.
 This plant flourishes along streamside banks, ditches, wetlands, and disturbed areas.
 Read More….

 Orchard Grass

-Invasive Plants, Vancouver Island, BCOrchard Grass is widely distributed throughout most of the south coast and quite invasive on Vancouver Island and is more common in the southern half.
+Orchard Grass is widely distributed throughout most of the south coast and is quite invasive on Vancouver Island, and is more common in the southern half.
 Orchardgrass was introduced to North America from Europe as a forage grass over 200 years ago.
 Since then, it has spread through much of Canada and the U.S. and is still cultivated for hay and pasture.
 Read More….

 Ox-Eye Daisy

-Invasive Plants, Vancouver Island, BCThe Ox-Eye Daisy is a rhizomatous perennial that grows up to 75 cm tall.
+The Ox-Eye Daisy is a rhizomatous perennial that grows up to 75 cm tall.
 Due to its unpleasant taste and odour, most grazers avoid this plant, leaving it to spread easily within grazed grasslands, pastures, and rangelands.
 It smells like baby vomit.
-Infestations decrease forage for wildlife, decrease local plant biodiversity, and may compromise vegetative ground cover due to its growth form that results in exposed soil.
+Infestations decrease forage for wildlife, decrease local plant biodiversity, and may compromise vegetative ground cover due to their growth form, which results in exposed soil.
 It invades fields, waste places, and roadsides.
 Read More….

 Periwinkle